 Help is out there, you just need to know where to look.
 Each year, billions in funding for research and development and workforce initiatives is available for small and medium-sized manufacturers (SMMs) in order to help them get off the ground or aid in expansion efforts.
-Here are seven organizations that can help your business flourish in today’s competitive manufacturing environment.
+Here are eight organizations that can help your business flourish in today’s competitive manufacturing environment.

 8 Organizations That Can Help SMMs